CCom20/covid-ml-application/README.md

 ## Analysis

-**Bottom-line Up Front**: We will likely see another spike in cases in the coming months unless more people get vaccinated and restrictions are kept in place.
+**Bottom-line Up Front**: The three-month natural immunity is falling, and the six-month natural immunity is leveling.
+A continued vaccination effort, along with COVID restrictions, is needed to ensure total immunity is pushed higher.

-If immunity for those infected is three months, then we are trending down in immunity at this time.
-If immunity is six months, we are starting to level off at this time.
-These estimates include those vaccinated.
-I suspect that we will see another spike in cases in the coming months.
-This is because immunity for those who were infected prior to vaccine distributions will no longer be immune, and more states are beginning to relax restrictions and lift mask mandates.
+If immunity for those infected is three months, then we are trending down in natural immunity at this time.
+We would have peaked in natural immunity sometime in mid-to-late February, possibly explaining why we are seeing cases trend down at the beginning of March.

+If natural immunity is six months, we are starting to level off at this time, and we can expect a downward trend in natural immunity soon.

+When we add those who are fully vaccinated (i.e., people who have received both doses of the vaccine), we are still trending up in estimated total immune.
+This is encouraging, but only puts us at 15-20% of the population immune to COVID-19.

+Now is not the time to relax restrictions.
+However, such relaxtions could be appropriate sometime over the summer.

 **To-Do List / Improvement List**
 - [x] Automate file retrieval, cleaning, uploading to RDS with Keys